Hiring a summer nanny? Payroll and taxes, handled.See how →

 Best for most families: NannyKeeper — $10/month gets you everything you need.
 You file the forms yourself (15 minutes/quarter), but we generate them, remind you of deadlines, and walk you through every step.

-Best full-service: GTM Payroll — If you truly don't want to touch any forms, GTM does it all for $840/year with a dedicated account manager and SOC 1 certification.
+Best full-service: GTM Payroll — If you truly don't want to touch any forms, GTM HR Platinum ($1,524/year) adds a dedicated account manager, workers' comp placement, and SOC 1 certification.
+The base EasyPay tier ($840/year) is more comparable to HomePay Essentials.

-Best budget full-service: Poppins Payroll — Full-service filing at $588/year.
-Less hand-holding than GTM, but $252/year cheaper.
+Best budget full-service: Poppins Payroll — Full-service filing at $588/year for one employee (+$10/mo per additional).
+Less hand-holding than GTM, but materially cheaper.

 1. NannyKeeper — Best Overall Value